-Sorry Haters, New York Won’t Die
+The New New York Will Be Better

 After 9/11, we were told that fear of terrorism would kill New York; during the Great Recession, rumor had it that New York would go the way of Lehman Brothers; after Hurricane Sandy, we heard that New York would soon be underwater.
 Lately we’ve been made to understand that affluence is destroying the character of the city.
 Now the cause of death is the pandemic, which will make cities in general, and New York in particular, deeply undesirable.
 The Times claims that pandemics “are anti-urban”; Foreign Policy warns that “if fear of disease becomes the new normal, cities could be in for a bland and antiseptic future, perhaps even a dystopian one.”

 What’s true is that a lot of wealthy people in particular have left the city—something we know from cellphone tracking and mail forwarding.
 What we don’t know is for how long.
 Another old story is that the people who leave New York come back.
-Joan Didion wrote the classic essay on getting out of dodge, “Goodbye to All That,” and guess what?
+Joan Didion wrote the classic essay on getting out of Dodge, “Goodbye to All That,” and guess what?
 She lives here now.
 Meghan Daum wrote about leaving New York in 1999 and she lives here now too.
 Well, not now now.
 Recently she fled to Virginia to quarantine.
 But she assured me via email that she wouldn’t stay away forever.

 What’s also almost certainly true is that the city will be poorer when this is over.
 As anyone who listens to Governor Andrew Cuomo’s daily updates knows, the state’s finances are in bad shape, and Senate Majority Leader Mitch McConnell seems disinclined to help.
 It’s possible that the deadbeat federal government will not support the Wuhan of America and that New York will have to endure rounds and rounds of devastating budget cuts, of the kind we haven’t seen in decades.